bowlofstew/bowlofstew.github.io/_posts/2016-01-10-boost-json-configuration.md

 {% gist ec4c06be2d05c195d87a %}

-This file uses the [Boost property tree](http://www.boost.org/doc/libs/1_60_0/doc/html/property_tree.html) object to do the configuration parsing. &nbsp;
+This file uses the [Boost property tree](http://www.boost.org/doc/libs/1_60_0/doc/html/property_tree.html) object to do the configuration parsing. &nbsp;An example consumer of this code is:

+{% gist 5545312b7c21b97eaea5 %}

 &nbsp;